Frequently Asked Questions about Estate Planning in Utah

 Q: What is estate planning and why is it important?

+Estate planning is planning for death or mental incapacity.
+More advanced estate planning is planning for asset protection in the event of a lawsuit or implementing strategies to save on taxes.
 Estate planning isn’t just legal paperwork; it’s about protecting the people you love and the values you hold dear.
 A solid plan can prevent family conflict, avoid unnecessary court involvement, and ensure your wishes are carried out.

 Q: What documents are included in a basic estate plan?